ArneCL/BlogPosts/java-jersey-jetty-rest-gradle-tutorial-setup-quick.md

     gradle build
     java -jar jetty-runner-9.1.0.M0.jar --port 8081 build/libs/YOUR_PROJECT_DIR.war

-Now you should be able to see your rest by visiting its url.
+Now you should be able envoke the re quest you defined earlier by visiting its url (and check the log file after you do so).

     http://localhost:8081/YOUR_PATH/example/some_text